Elusive239/Tercontrol-C3/README.md

 Currently, when setting the C3 optimization level beyond 0, everything breaks.
 Not sure why yet!

+all functions from tc are imported without the "tc_" prefix. this is because when calling these functions in a project, you are already required to prefix the functions with "tc::", so it felt odd leaving the old prefix in.
+Otherwise youd have to do "tc::tc_" for each function.

-The printf* macros all rely on the provided C3 formatter, so any changes to that will change how things are printed. (bit obvious but its important to keep in mind if updating C3 versions while working on a project!)
+The printf* macros all rely on the provided C3 formatter, so any changes to that will change how things are printed.
+(It may be obvious but its important to keep in mind if updating C3 versions while working on a project!)

-For compilation, i uss gcc on windows. to install it i followed the guide for [vscode.](https://code.visualstudio.com/docs/cpp/config-mingw) for step 5 I chose option 3, tho you may need a different version.
+For compilation, I use gcc on windows. to install it I followed the guide provided by [vscode.](https://code.visualstudio.com/docs/cpp/config-mingw) for step 5 I chose option 3, tho you may need a different version depending on your system & OS.

 To change which C compiler c3c uses, add this line to the project.json:
 "cc": "gcc",